 Disclaimer:

 All opinions in this blog are mine, an everyday, real-life person.
-I do not claim to be an expert on anything.
 I do not accept payment for reviews and nor do I write sponsored posts.
-From time to time I give away products and experiences to my readers, all competitions have completely arbitrary rules, all decisions are final and all prizes awarded as I see fit.
+I do not endorse the content of the comments herein.